crAIg-gifford/BioWound_Testing/README.md

 ## Overview
-This tool automates the process of verifying insurance eligibility for patients by interfacing with pVerify's API.
-It processes patient data from Excel files and generates detailed eligibility responses.
+This tool automates the process of verifying insurance eligibility for patients by interfacing with pVerify's API and Stedi's API.
+It consumes patient data from Excel files to create the payloads for the APIs, generates the associated eligibility responses, and attempts to create a consolidated IVR json response.

 ## Features
 - Processes patient data from Excel spreadsheets